Japan JCT Tax Obligations for Foreign Corporations with a Capital of Over 10 Million Yen (Amendments to the Consumption Tax Law, April 2024)

 Apart from utilizing ACP, when filing taxes in Japan (3), Company-A must appoint a Tax Representative.
 The Tax Representative will handle JCT tax registration and JCT filings with the tax office on behalf of the non-resident entity.
 SK Advisory can introduce our partner tax accounting company that can act as the Tax Representative.

-Tax Payment Obligations of Nonresidents and Foreign Corporations
+Tax Filing Obligations of Nonresidents and Foreign Corporations

 First, the consumption tax received from customers in Step 2 above should basically be paid to the national tax office.
 Consumption tax is imposed on transfers, etc. of assets made in Japan.
 Therefore, even if a nonresident or foreign corporation transfers assets in Japan, it is subject to consumption tax and is obligated to pay the tax.